Slovadia/code-katas-front-end-pop-up-overlay/README.md

 Suppose you are dealing with a project that has a unique front page.
 Design team would like to to include a pop up that overlays on top of the front page.

-This pop up should appear in the middle of the page when clicking on the `<h1>` that reads *Front Page*, it should stand out from the rest of the content, i.e we want that anything behind the pop up appears in a darker shadow, as in the example below.
+This pop up should appear in the middle of the page when clicking on the `<h1>` that reads *Front page*, it should stand out from the rest of the content, i.e we want that anything behind the pop up appears in a darker shadow, as in the example below.